Published: January 26th 2016

 THIS BOOK WAS SO FREAKING AMAZING!!!!!!!!!
 AN INSTANT FAVORITE, I WILL NEVER FORGET IT.

-I spent a month reading this book, trying to take in every little detail, and i regret nothing.
+I spent a month reading this book, trying to take in every little detail, and I regret nothing.

 This is my first Alison Goodman book, and it did not disappoint at all, it was one of the best historical fiction novels I have ever read.
 (I’m a huge history buff, so i’ve read lots of historical fiction).

-Lady Helen is about to make her debut into society, just presented to the Queen.
-People start disappearing, and Lady Helen can’t take it, Helen decided to try to find out what going on.
+So basically it’s about: Lady Helen is about to make her debut into society, just presented to the Queen.
+People start disappearing, and Lady Helen can’t take it, Helen decides to try to find out what going on.
 Her inability to be able to follow orders, makes her debut ever so not to successful.
 The she meets Lord Carlston, a dangerous man, who has a rather infamous reputation.
 However Lady Helen can’t help to have an attraction, and besetting curiosity for him.
 Lord Carlston, a very mysterious gentleman, who has a rather infamous past, gossip and scandal follow him everywhere.Rumors float around him, that he killed him wife.
 Although Lady Helen is warned against him charms, Lady Helen on a journey to find out the answers to the disappearances.
 Lord Carlston introduces her to The Dark Days Club, killing demons that infest all of London.

 I also admire the whole demonology she follows in her book, its rather unique and compelling.
 I don’t want to say much about it because it was really so much fun learning about it throughout the book.